Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 For more details, please see [Appendix H: Microcontroller Selection](MicrocontrollerSelection.md)

 ## Software Proposal
-INSTRUCTIONS (DELETE LATER): Include your software proposal section / page, including a high-quality, crisp (not blurry) copy of your activity diagram(s) or state diagram(s), MCC configuration, and function declarations.
+INSTRUCTIONS (DELETE LATER): Include your software proposal section/page, including a high-quality, crisp (not blurry) copy of your activity diagram(s) or state diagram(s), MCC configuration, and function declarations.
 Be prepared to discuss your UML Diagram

 ![Team304_SoftwareProposal](https://github.com/Abs0lute-Zer0/AbsoluteZero.github.io/assets/135275139/08354b56-f796-4863-a2f2-b58312be190e)